pichi-router/pichi/README.md

 #### Android

-The usage of `deps-build/boost.sh` is very similar to iOS one, except environment varialbes:
+The usage of `deps-build/boost.sh` is very similar to iOS one, except environment variables:

 * **PLATFORM**: *android-\<API\>s* are available;
 * **ANDROID_ROOT**: to specify root install directory of headers/libraries;